Nepomuk/LaTeX-Template/README.md

 ### Custom fonts
 When designing the looks of the project you are working on, you'll notice rather quickly that your options are a bit limited.
 It would be especially nice to select custom fonts for headlines or the title page.

+To get this running, you need to follow four steps:

+1. Download the fonts you like, see [Install fonts](#install-fonts) for the description of an example.
+But you are free to put any TrueType fonts (`.tty` files) inside the `./font/` directory.

+2. Tell Sublime Text which compiler it should use. `pdflatex` doesn't support TrueType fonts, the newer `xelatex` does.
+Add the following line on the very top in your master file:

+        %!TEX program = xelatex

+3. Define the font family.
+This is done by the first block in the `_settings.tex` file.

+        \newfontfamily\RobotoSlab[
+          Path = font/,
+          UprightFont = RobotoSlab-Light,
+          ItalicFont = RobotoSlab-Thin,
+          BoldFont = RobotoSlab-Bold,
+          BoldItalicFont = RobotoSlab-Bold
+        ]{RobotoSlab}

+    The names after the equal signs have to match the file names in the font directory.
+In this case the matching is a bit more creative because Roboto Slab isn't shipped with an italic style.

+4. Use the font in the code by calling the newly defined command

+        \RobotoSlab

+    One example for using it is in the title page (`_titlepage.tex`).